PO Box 1232 Freeport, IL 61032

 Applicability of Used Oil Regulations:

 First, it is assumed that all used oil generated will be recycled instead of disposed as a waste.
 This allows you as the generator to comply with the used oil regulations regardless if a transporter, processor, or other handler down the line decides to dispose of it as a waste instead of recycle.
-In that case the burden of complying with the applicable hazardous waste regulations lies with the handler who decides on disposal over recycling and does not impact your handling of it as a used oil.
+In that case the burden of complying with the applicable hazardous waste regulations lies with the handler who chooses disposal over recycling and does not impact your handling of it as a used oil.

 One way your oil may be ineligible for management as a used oil is because of something known as the “Rebuttable Presumption”.
 It works like this: at some point prior to recycling your used oil must be sampled and analyzed to determine its total halogen content (fluorine, chlorine, bromine, iodine, or astatine) by the transporter, processor, re-refiner,transfer facility, or other handler – a generator may perform the analysis but it is not required.
 If the results of this test indicate the total halogen content is >1,000 ppm, then the used oil is presumed to contain a spent chlorinated solvent and to be a listed hazardous waste from a non-specific source with the waste codes of either F001 or F002 (see Table 2).
 This presumption, known as the “Rebuttable Presumption”, precludes the waste’s management as a used oil unless you as the generator are able to do one of the following: